-Besides the inevitable search for houses and apartments in State College, there are a few things that every Penn Stater should see and do throughout the academic year.
+Besides the inevitable search for apartments near Penn State, there are a few things that every Penn Stater should see and do throughout the academic year.
 You know you went to Penn State if you’ve experienced one, or all, of these ten things.

 1. There’s no better place to be on a fall Saturday than Beaver Stadium